hoytpr/Lacto_genome/plasmid1ab.md

 Below are some of the command-line scripts used to extract the nodes shown from the bandage image, and then recover the names and assemble the reads that make up plasmid-1ab.
 The process is the same as on the [metadata](/metadata.md) and [scripts](/scripts.md) pages.
-But these reads did not appear as contiguous sequences in the NCBI nt database (they did show up in pieces).
-As such we believe this plasmid is "novel", or not previously described.
+But these reads did not appear as contiguous sequences when using Blast+ on the NCBI "nt" database (some fragments did show up).
+As such we believe this plasmid (or plasmids) is "novel", or not previously described.

 ```